How is the program designed?

 The program combines classroom, laboratory and clinical learning experiences.

 Clinical practicum experiences are provided at area ophthalmologists’ offices.

 Note: Students shall not receive compensation/payment, monetary or otherwise, from the practicum site.

-Stark State College will be applying for accreditation through COA-OMP (Commission on Accreditation of Ophthalmic Medical Programs).
+Stark Stark College is fully accredited through COA-OMP (Commission on Accreditation of Ophthalmic Medical Programs).

 - Overall GPA of 2.5 or higher

 - B or higher in MTH091 and MTH092

 - Required placement score or ENG011